Valais Republic: History

 However, this idea was put aside.
 In 1798, when the troops of the French Republic invaded the Swiss Confederacy, the French-speaking population of the Lower Valais declared a Revolutionary République du Valais (March 16) which was swiftly incorporated (May 1) into the Helvetic Republic.

 The Helvetic Republic served Napoleon's purposes well for some time, until it became ridden with internal strife and disputes and became unstable.
 At the same time, as First Consul Napoleon had felt the need to better secure the strategic Simplon Pass in Valais since the Battle of Marengo in 1800, as a passage from France to Italy, considering the difficulty of crossing the Alps through the Great St Bernard Pass, also in Valais.
 Though unwilingly, the Helvetic authorities accepted the separation of Valais which was accomplished on 28 August 1802 (10 Fructidor, Year X), in a treaty signed in Sion and Bex by France, the Italian Republic, the Helvetic Republic and the now independent Republic of Valais.
 The treaty's third article confirmed French defense and control over the Simplon Pass.

-Napoleon quickly ordered the development of a route which would connect Paris with Milan, capital of the Italian Republic, but works were undertook slowly.
+Napoleon quickly ordered the development of a route which would connect Paris with Milan, capital of the Italian Republic, but works were undertaken slowly.
 In 1806, the road was officially opened despite not being complete yet.
 François-René de Chateaubriand was appointed French minister to the Valais in November 1803, but as a royalist resigned in March 1804 following the execution of the Duke of Enghien by French authorities.
 He was replaced by Joseph Eschassériaux, who held the post from July 1804 to October 1806, the year he wrote a Lettre sur le Valais et sur les moeurs de ses habitants ("Letter on the Valais and on the manners of its inhabitants").

 Annexation by France

-By an imperial decree of 12 November 1810, Napoleon annexed to the French Empire the territory of the Republic of Valais, as a department under the nane of Simplon.
-In the decree he justified the annexation: Considering that the Simplon Road, which unites the Empire to our Kingdom of Italy, is useful to more than sixty million men; that it cost our treasures in France and Italy more than eighteen million, an expense which would become useless if commerce could find there no convenience and perfect security;
+By an imperial decree of 12 November 1810, Napoleon annexed to the French Empire the territory of the Republic of Valais, as a department under the name of Simplon.
+In the decree, he justified the annexation: Considering that the Simplon Road, which unites the Empire to our Kingdom of Italy, is useful to more than sixty million men; that it cost our treasures in France and Italy more than eighteen million, an expense which would become useless if commerce could find there no convenience and perfect security;

 That the Valais did not fulfill any of the engagements it had contracted when we had the work begun to open this great communication;

 Wanting moreover to put an end to the anarchy which afflicts this country, and to cut short the abusive pretensions of sovereignty of a part of the population on the other.

-With the collapse the Empire during the War of the Sixth Coalition, the department was occupied by Austrian troops in late December 1813.
+With the collapse of the Empire during the War of the Sixth Coalition, the department was occupied by Austrian troops in late December 1813.
 In August 1815, the Valais entered the new Swiss Confederation as a canton.